AntiPwr/AntiPwr.github.io/root/wiki/Chain of Delta.md

 ### Death Marches

-Death marches are a common tactic used on the plane’s Shelf to minimize the risk of dissent and prevent independence outside the chain.
+Death marches are a common tactic used en route to the plane’s Shelf to minimize dissent and prevent liberation attempts.
 These brutal marches serve as a deterrent to rebellion and reinforce the regime’s dominance over its population.